Real-World Light Field Image Super-Resolution via Degradation Modulation: LF Image Degradation Formulation

-It is also worth noting that several recent works for single image SR \cite{BSRGAN,RealESRGAN} designed very complex degradation models to train deep networks for real-world SR. In these methods, various kinds of blur, noise, and downsampling schemes were considered, and the order of these degradation elements (also including JPEG compression) were randomly shuffled to cover any possible real-world degradations.
-Although these methods \cite{BSRGAN,RealESRGAN} achieve favorable visual performance on real-world images, we do not consider designing such a complex degradation model in this paper because of the following three reasons. \textbf{\textit{First}}, single images are generally captured by various cameras and transmitted multiple times on internet, and thus go through complex and high-order degradations \cite{RealESRGAN}.
+It is also worth noting that several recent works for single image SR \cite{BSRGAN,RealESRGAN} designed very complex degradation models to train deep networks for real-world SR. In these methods, various kinds of blur, noise, and downsampling schemes were considered, and the order of these degradation elements (also including JPEG compression) were randomly shuffled to cover as much real-world degradation as possible.
+Although these methods \cite{BSRGAN,RealESRGAN} achieve favorable visual performance on real-world images, we do not consider designing such a complex degradation model in this paper because of the following three reasons. \textbf{\textit{First}}, single images are generally captured by various cameras and transmitted multiple times on internet, and thus go through complex and high-order degradation \cite{RealESRGAN}.
 In contrast, LF images are captured by a few kinds of imaging devices (e.g., Lytro or RayTrix), and saved to specific file formats that do not go through JPEG compression.
-Consequently, the degradation space of LF images is smaller than that of single images. \textbf{\textit{Second}}, abundant high-quality HR images and diverse scenarios are required to train a network to fit such complex degradations.
+Consequently, the degradation space of LF images is smaller than that of single images. \textbf{\textit{Second}}, abundant high-quality HR images and diverse scenarios are required to train a network to fit such complex degradation.
 Networks in \cite{BSRGAN,RealESRGAN} were trained on multiple large-scale single image datasets \cite{DIV2K,Flickr2K,wang2018recovering,ma2016waterloo} with thousands of high-quality HR images.
 In contrast, publicly available high-quality LF datasets are limited in amount, spatial resolution and scene diversity.
-Consequently, it is difficult for an LF image SR network to learn such complex degradations with insufficient training samples. \textbf{\textit{Third}}, as the first work to address LF image SR with multiple degradedations, we aim to demonstrate the importance of degradation adaption capability of SR networks, and propose a simple but effective solution to this problem.
+Consequently, it is difficult for an LF image SR network to learn such complex degradation with insufficient training samples. \textbf{\textit{Third}}, as the first work to address LF image SR with multiple degradation, we aim to demonstrate the importance of degradation modulation to LF image SR, and propose a simple yet effective solution to this problem.
 Consequently, we do not make our degradation model over-complex.